Health informatics: Clinical Research Informatics

 One of the fundamental elements of biomedical and translation research is the use of integrated data repositories.
 A survey conducted in 2010 defined "integrated data repository" (IDR) as a data warehouse incorporating various sources of clinical data to support queries for a range of research-like functions.
 Integrated data repositories are complex systems developed to solve a variety of problems ranging from identity management, protection of confidentiality, semantic and syntactic comparability of data from different sources, and most importantly convenient and flexible query.

 Development of the field of clinical informatics led to the creation of large data sets with electronic health record data integrated with other data (such as genomic data).
 Types of data repositories include operational data stores (ODSs), clinical data warehouses (CDWs), clinical data marts, and clinical registries.
 Operational data stores established for extracting, transferring and loading before creating warehouse or data marts.
 Clinical registries repositories have long been in existence, but their contents are disease specific and sometimes considered archaic.
 Clinical data stores and clinical data warehouses are considered fast and reliable.
 Though these large integrated repositories have impacted clinical research significantly, it still faces challenges and barriers.
+Following is a list of major patient data warehouses with broad scope (not disease- or specialty-specific), with variables including laboratory results, pharmacy, age, race, socioeconomic status, comorbidities and longitudinal changes:

 One big problem is the requirement for ethical approval by the institutional review board (IRB) for each research analysis meant for publication.
 Some research resources do not require IRB approval.
 For example, CDWs with data of deceased patients have been de-identified and IRB approval is not required for their usage.
 Another challenge is data quality.
 Methods that adjust for bias (such as using propensity score matching methods) assume that a complete health record is captured.
 Tools that examine data quality (e.g., point to missing data) help in discovering data quality problems.